logchan/dht_crawler/README.md

 apt-get install autoconf libtool libssl-dev libboost-all-dev apt-get install libtorrent-rasterbar-dev
 ```
-Then you can make use of my Makefile.
+Then you can make use of my *Makefile*.

 Note: The output directory of the Makefile is set to **HOME**, and you may want to change it.